top of page

 The Teachers' Gallery

-Together, Prof. Phil and Mantra have led seminars and retreats across the U.S., Europe, Asia, and beyond—from focused 3-day workshops to immersive multi-week intensives.
-Their teaching blends Renaissance foundations with modern innovations—emphasizing Rorschach-like improvisation, meditative states, and visionary experience.
-Rather than imposing a formula, they guide students to discover their own visual language and spiritual voice.
-Their approach is both technical and transcendent—infused with an “inner light” that reflects the soul of the artist and serves as a mirror to the human spirit.
-To this end, they have invited artists to come and join them in teaching and inspiring their students from all over the world.
-Guest Artist teachers have included Michael Fuchs, Robert Venosa, Martina Hoffmann, Peter Gric, Kris Kuksi and De Es Schwertberger, other visiting artists have included the legendary Ernst Fuchs, Mati Klarwein, Wolfgang Manner, Viktor Safonkin, Daniel Friedemann, Otto Rapp, Zolton Molnos, and Eliza of Sweden.
-Teaching Assistants have included Amanda Sage, Cynthia Re' Robbins, Kim Evans, Veronika Schremeck, Matthias Staber and Jody Florman.
-Their work is also represented in the slide show above.
+Together, Prof. Phil and Mantra have led seminars and retreats across the United States, Europe, Asia, and beyond—ranging from focused three-day workshops to immersive multi-week intensives.
+Their teaching merges Renaissance foundations with modern innovation, emphasizing Rorschach-like improvisation, meditative states, and visionary experience.
+Rather than imposing a fixed formula, they guide students toward discovering their own visual language and spiritual voice.
+Their approach is both technical and transcendent, infused with an “inner light” that reflects the soul of the artist and serves as a mirror to the human spirit.

 Who Is Philip Rubinov-Jacobson?